menglishca/keyin-course-notes/content/fullstack/course-notes/topic-10/monolithic-vs-split/_index.md

 ---
-title: 5.
+title: 4.
 Monolithic vs Split Server Architecture
 ---

 ## Monolithic vs Split Server Architecture

-When building a fullstack app with React and Express, you have two main ways to structure your project:
+- When it comes to building a fullstack web app, how we break it down can be confusing
+- Nowadays, we commonly split it into two pieces, the frontend and the backend but that doesn't always translate well to real life
+  - As an example, when we work with server side rendering (like `ejs`), there isn't really a frontend, at least not a separate frontend as the "frontend" is just integrated directly into the backend
+- In addition, there's also the question of how we split up the backend
+- Technically speaking, given the way things work, we can split up the backend in any number of ways
+  - All the data is sent over HTTP requests, so it doesn't matter where those requests really go, as long as they send back the right data
+- However, for the purposes of this, we're going to focus on two ways of splitting up the backend: a monolith and a split server architecture
+  - These aren't really industry standard terms, but I thought they illustrated the point well
+- **Note**: When using client-side rendering (like React) the primary purpose of your backend is to serve static files and handle API requests.
+There's no rendering happening on the server, like we've been doing so far with our server side rendering with `ejs`.

-### 🧱 Monolithic Architecture
+### Monolithic Architecture

-In a monolithic setup, both the **frontend and backend are served from the same Express server**.
+- In a monolithic setup, both the backend handles serving the static files required for the frontend and it handles the API requests

 #### How It Works
 - You run Express on a single port (e.g., `localhost:3000`).